 A walk through downtown Corsicana is a walk through history.
-The classic features of its original brick streets blend in with new attractions of neighborhood restaurants, entertainment, antique shopping, and loft apartment living, creating a community feel all its own.
-With room to expand, new businesses can take advantage of the vibrant downtown activity and current development incentives.
+The original brick streets blend seamlessly with new neighborhood restaurants, venues for music and theater, antiques, boutiques, and loft living, creating a community all its own.
+We also invite potential new business owners to experience our vibrant downtown activity for themselves, as well as inquire about our current development incentives.

 Corsicana Visitor Center

-Corsicana was established in 1848 to serve as the seat of government for Navarro County, which the first Texas Legislature had created two years earlier.
-When asked what the new town should be called, Texas patriot and county namesake Jose Antonio Navarro replied "Call it Corsicana after the island of Corsica, the birthplace of my father."
+Corsicana was established in 1848 to serve as the seat of government for Navarro County, which had been created to years previously by the first Texas Legislature.
+When asked what the new town should be called, Texas patriot and county namesake Jose Antonio Navarro replied, "Call it Corsicana after the island of Corsica, the birthplace of my father."

-In 1894, oil was discovered by accident only blocks from Corsicana’s business district as drillers were completing an artesian well to expand the city’s water supply.
-Within six years, 500 wells operating within the city limits were producing 800,000 barrels of crude annually, making Corsicana the site of the first commercial oil field in Texas.
-Today, 25,000 residents of Corsicana take great pride in their rich history.
+In 1894, oil was accidentally discovered just a few blocks from Corsicana’s business district as drillers were completing an artesian well to expand the city’s water supply.
+Within six years, 500 wells operating within the city limits were producing 800,000 barrels of crude annually, making Corsicana the site of the first commercial oilfield in Texas.
+Today, our nearly 25,000 residents take great pride in their rich history.